Food processing & Packaging

 Automation in the food processing industry creates a demand for the regulation and monitoring of air pressure throughout the production process.
-Closed-loop systems from Proportion-Air are utilized to deliver customized electronic pressure control for a variety of food processing tasks:
+Closed-loop systems from Proportion-Air deliver customized electronic pressure control for a variety of food processing tasks:

 - Controlling pressure to cylinders which produce downward force on cutting machinery